Lovedrive: Line-up changes

 This is the first album to feature Matthias Jabs on lead guitar, and thus the first record to feature the band's "classic" lineup.
-Jabs replaced Uli Jon Roth who went on to form his own band, Electric Sun.
+Jabs replaced Uli Jon Roth, who went on to form his own band, Electric Sun.

 Michael Schenker, younger brother of rhythm guitarist Rudolf, had just split from UFO.
 He recorded lead guitars on "Another Piece of Meat", "Coast to Coast", "Holiday", "Loving You Sunday Morning" and "Lovedrive".
 At the beginning of the Scorpions' German tour in February 1979, Michael rejoined the band and the group reluctantly parted ways with Matthias Jabs.
-However, in April 1979 while the band was touring in France, Michael quit, which led to Jabs' immediate return after intense negotiations.
+However, in April 1979, while the band was touring in France, Michael quit.
+After intense negotiations, Jabs returned immediately.

 Artwork

-The original album cover depicted a well dressed man and woman seated in the back of a car, with the woman's right breast exposed and connected to the man's hand by stretched bubblegum.
-The back cover featured the same man and woman, but holding a photograph of the band, and with the woman's left breast completely exposed without any gum.
-It was created by Storm Thorgerson of the design firm Hipgnosis.
-It caused some controversy in the US upon the album's release, with later pressings of the album bearing a simple design of a blue scorpion on a black background.
-The original uncensored art was restored for the remaster series.

-Recalling the cover photo with the woman and the car, Thorgerson remarked: "Not exactly the most politically correct scene you've ever seen.
+The original cover depicted a well-dressed man and woman in the back of a car, with the woman's right breast partially exposed and connected to the man's hand by stretched bubblegum.
+The back cover featured the same man and woman holding a photograph of the band, with the woman's left breast completely exposed, without any gum.
+Created by Storm Thorgerson of the design firm Hipgnosis, it caused controversy in the US.
+Thorgerson remarked: "Not exactly the most politically correct scene you've ever seen.
 I thought it was funny, but women read a different inflection into it now."
+Later pressings instead bore a simple design of a blue scorpion on a black background.
+The original, uncensored art was restored for a remaster series.

-In a 2010 interview, singer Klaus Meine commented on the album cover, stating: "We just did not know it would be a problem in America, it was just sex and rock 'n' roll.
-It is odd that in America some of these covers were a problem, because in the '80s when we would tour here, we always had boobs flashed to us at the front of the stage.
+In 2010, singer Klaus Meine commented: "We just did not know it would be a problem in America.
+It was just sex and rock 'n' roll.
+It is odd that, in America, some of these covers were a problem, because in the '80s when we would tour here, we always had boobs flashed to us at the front of the stage.
 Nowhere else in the world, just here.
 We just did not think it would be a problem to put out a record like Lovedrive in America."